How to Hire a Financial Advisor for Ultra-High-Net-Worth Individuals

 8. Regulatory Compliance

 Ensure the advisor is properly licensed and registered with the appropriate regulatory bodies.
-Check if there have been any disciplinary actions or complaints against them.

 9. Securities and Exchange Commission